stealjs/steal/docs/pages/quick-start.md

 ### Run in the browser

-On the command line, navigate to the `quick-start` directory and run the following to start the webserver.
+If you installed `http-server` earlier, navigate to the `quick-start` directory and run the following command to start the server.

 ```
+> cd quick-start
 > http-server
 Starting up http-server, serving ./ on: http://0.0.0.0:8080
 Hit CTRL-C to stop the server